mullisd1/tic-tac-transformer/README.md

 ## Model Architecture

 Below is the transformer model architecture from the now famous ["Attention Is All You Need"](https://arxiv.org/pdf/1706.03762) paper.
-For the purpose of this article, we will be focusing on the right block of the graph which is known as the Decoder block.
+We will start by focusing on the right block of the graph which is known as the Decoder block.
 The left block is what is known as the Encoder block.

 A simple example of how the below architecture would work is a simple question answer model.
 A paragraph would be fed into the encoder, a question would be fed into the decoder, and the decoder output would be the answer to that question.